 However, the lodge that are on there, can all drive the total of the reserve, which is more than 20000Ha!
 This is certainly an advantage.

 There's affordable and less affordable lodges, and most are very good.
 But one of the cheaper ones is no longer on our list because it is not maintained properly.

 Thornybush Game Reserve

 The latest reserve to drop it's fences and become part of the Greater Kruger Area.

-But because the landscape is hilly and the vegetation is very dense and lush, with lots of windy two-tracks running through it, it doesn't really show.
-On average you do not seem to encounter more game drive vehicles than anywhere else.
+There's many lodges on Thornybush, and some are rather large, so there's a decent number of game drive vehicles driving around, but because the landscape is hilly and the vegetation is very dense and lush, with lots of windy two-tracks running through it, you do not encounter more game drive vehicles while on safari than anywhere else.

 Most lodges on Thornybush have above-average prices, but their level of service is exquisite.

 Karongwe Private Game Reserve